DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 The question remained why demon hero was the only who remembered Sid.
 But thinking about it here would not bring any answer.
-After all, crucial Dark Empress disappeared after rasterrizer monster attack.
+After all, crucial Dark Empress disappeared after rasterizer monster attack.

 "Understood, thank you for answering my questions."